Traveling on Trains in Japan

 For more information, please check https://japanrailpass.net/

-Suica/Pasmo is an IC transport card which can be used on JR and most subways in Tokyo/Osaka/Kyoto.
+Suica/Pasmo is an IC transport card which can be used on JR and most subways and other trains in Tokyo/Osaka/Kyoto and other cities.

 If you have a SUICA/PASMO/ICOCA IC transport card from previous travel, please make sure to bring it.
 They do not expire for a long time.